Here Is How Many Days In Istanbul Is Enough (With An Itinerary)

 Dolmabahce Palace on the banks of the Bosphorus in Istanbul.

-In the 19th and 20th centuries, Dolmabahçe Palace functioned as the Ottoman Empire’s administrative center.
+In the 19th and 20th centuries, Dolmabahçe Palace functioned as the administrative center of the Ottoman Sultans.
 The palace is located on the European side of the Bosporus and provides a spectacular outlook.

 Discover The Local Culture At Taksim Square